 Digestion of proteins involves breaking the polymer chains into individual amino acids that can be absorbed into the body by diffusion.
 We can then recombine the amino acids to make the proteins that our bodies require.

 The proteins that we make have many different functions.
 Some proteins, for example collagen, form fibres that hold the body together.
 Muscles initiate and control movement; they are made of several different proteins.
 In some proteins, the polymer chain folds into a compact shape – they are called globular proteins.
 Enzymes (biological catalysts) are globular proteins; so are some hormones – for example, insulin that controls blood sugar levels.
 Haemoglobin, that occurs in red blood cells to transport oxygen around our bodies, is another globular protein.

 We can make some of the amino acids that we need.
 But there are nine amino acids which we cannot make and must obtain from our food – they are called essential amino acids.
 Similarly, we need to obtain the essential fatty acids that we can’t make from our food.
 The essential amino acids are listed in the table above.

-Meat, fish and eggs are a very good source of proteins because they contain all the amino acids that our bodies need in roughly the right proportion.
+Meat, fish and eggs are a useful source of proteins because they contain all the amino acids that our bodies need in roughly the right proportion.
 But plants contain proteins too.
 The table shows plant foods that are sources of the essential amino acids.
 You can see that we need to eat a mixture of plant-based foods to obtain all the essential amino acids.
 However, if we eat plenty of beans (that have been dried and then cooked), whole grains and green vegetables, we should be able to obtain all the amino acids we need.

 In conclusion, proteins are essential for the structure of our bodies and for many of the chemical reactions that keep us alive.
 We eat proteins to obtain amino acids.
 Then we join these amino acids together to make the proteins that we need.